-- Lightweight: Ladders made from materials like fiberglass are nice and lightweight, which means they’re easy to move around from work space to work space.
+- Lightweight: Ladders made from materials like fiberglass are nice and lightweight which means they’re easy to move around from work space to work space.

-- Long Lifespan: If you invest in a good quality, steel ladder, it has the capacity to withstand a complete lifespan.
+- Long lifespan: If you invest in a good quality, steel ladder, it has the capacity to withstand a complete lifespan.
 When compared to other materials, steel ladders have longer durability.

-- Easy to Use: Provided the worker has completed a ladder safety training course.
+- Easy to use: Provided the worker has completed a ladder safety training course.

 On the other hand, ladders have a number of limitations as well, including:

-- No Safety Rails: On a ladder, there are usually no railings or guards to keep you in an enclosed area, making the potential for falls that much higher.
+- No safety rails: On a ladder, there are usually no railings or guards to keep you in an enclosed area, making the potential for falls that much higher.

-Adjustable Work Platforms
+Safety Work Platforms

 The only downsides to adjustable work platforms are:

-- Up-Front Cost: Yes, you will definitely pay a little more up front for an adjustable work platform.
+- Up-front cost: Yes, you will definitely pay a little more up front for an adjustable work platform.
 However, the long-term cost savings you’ll experience once you invest in one will surely negate that initial price.